How to create Cost & Usage Report on AWS

 The report in your bucket is updated once a day in comma-separated value (CSV) format by AWS.
 You can review the reports in spreadsheet software like Microsoft Excel or Apache OpenOffice Calc, or you can use the Amazon S3 API to retrieve them from an application.image 14

-How does AWS CUR work?
+How does AWS CUR Billing work?

 The AWS Cost & Usage Report is delivered to the Amazon Simple Storage Service (S3) bucket you choose during setup, and it is updated at least once per day.
 The reports are available in csv format via the Amazon S3 console.